-For 5-Ton Heat Pump unit, the expansion devices are Thermal Expansion Devices (TXV) and perform the same function on the heating cycle as on the cooling cycle.
+For Heat Pump units, the expansion devices are Thermal Expansion Devices (TXV) and perform the same function on the heating cycle as on the cooling cycle.
 The TXVs also act as check valves to allow for the reverse of refrigerant flow.